Plainspeak-Org/plainspeak/CONTRIBUTING.md

 - Keep functions focused on a single responsibility
 - Limit line length to 88 characters (as per Black's default)
 - Use f-strings for string formatting
+- **Keep files under 300 lines**: Files exceeding 300 lines should be modularized into smaller, more focused components

+### File Length Limits

+We enforce a strict limit of 300 lines per file to ensure code remains modular and maintainable.
+The pre-commit hook will fail if files exceed this limit, requiring you to refactor before committing.
+This promotes:

+- Better code organization
+- Improved readability
+- Easier testing
+- Clear separation of concerns
+- Enhanced maintainability

+When a file approaches the limit, consider:
+- Extracting utility functions to separate modules
+- Splitting large classes into smaller, focused ones
+- Moving related functionality to specialized modules
+- Refactoring to remove duplication

 ## Testing